g2384/VHDLFormatter/README.md

 - add `tests` folder, improve the project management
 - support extended identifier (backslash names)
 - fix exponential notation
+- user can choose EOL symbols (or use system's by default)

+Many thanks to @MihaiBabiac

 ### 2.2 [2018-10-16]